-As a fitness and wellness mentor and online coach, I am a big advocate of full-body strength training.
+As a fitness and wellness mentor and online coach, I greatly advocate for full-body strength training.
 It is not only amazing for the improvement of your metabolism, fat loss, muscle, bone, and joint health but beneficial for your overall health.
-One of my favorite parts to train is the shoulder muscle.
+When you want to develop and strengthen your shoulder muscles, you should train all areas of the deltoids.
 An exercise that’s amazing for the shoulders is lateral side raises.

 Below we’ll look deeper into lateral raises and we’ll cover the following: